MISHHF93/Lumanagi/README.md

 # Lumanagi Platform

 Lumanagi is an AI governance and security intelligence control plane built with Vite + React.
-The application has been refactored away from legacy Base44 dependencies and now ships with an offline-friendly data layer, authenticated state powered by a Zustand-style store, and a typed entity catalogue for all governance domains.
+The application has been refactored away from legacy vendor dependencies and now ships with an offline-friendly data layer, authenticated state powered by a Zustand-style store, and a typed entity catalogue for all governance domains.

 ## Requirements